massun1425/nosql_time-series_schema_designer/README.md

     </json format>
     ```

 5. As a preliminary preparation for the benchmark, specify the host name and port of mysql and cassandra in `./nose.yml`.
+And please put dumped tpch data to `./backend/mysql_tpch_dump` directory as `tpch_sf_1.sql.zip`.
 6. Run the schema benchmark by extracting the json schema from the output of the search command and inputting it to the td_benchmark command.
 The following is an example of the command to acquire the benchmark of this file when the file extracted from the json part of time_series_schemas.txt is output to the time_series_schemas.json file.

     ```shell